abstractqqq/dsds/README.md

 This package is in pre-alpha stage.
 Please read CONTRIBUTING.md if you are a developer interested in contributing to this package.
 This package requires the latest version of Polars.

-Welcome to DSDS, a data science package that aims to be an improvement over a subset of sklearn's functionality, primarily in the following areas:
+Welcome to DSDS, an alternative data science package that aims to be an improvement over a subset of sklearn's functionality, primarily in the following areas:

 1. Providing practical feature prescreen (immediate detection and removal of useless featuers, data profiling, etc.)
-2. Fast and furious feature selection (significantly faster F-score, MRMR, mutual_info_score, etc.), make "data preparation" stage fast and simple, and reduce the amount of code by providing well-established functions.
+2. Fast and furious feature selection using simple methods.
+It has significantly faster F-score, MRMR, mutual_info_score, etc.
 3. Cleaner pipeline construction and management (See examples below.)
-4. Compatible with Polars LazyFrames (Yes!
-Pipelines can enjoy the benefits of query optimization too!)
+4. Compatible with Polars LazyFrames
 5. Functional interface and fully typed functions for a better developer experience.
 No mixins, no multiple inheritance.
 No classes.
 6. Even more performance for all of the above with the power of Rust!

-Currently, the package is only built with local ML development in mind.
-I am aware that ML is moving towards more "orchestrated" environments like Kubeflow/Flyte.
-I have not tested or made compatbility considerations for those environments yet, although I don't think things would be drastically different.
-All ML pipeline related utility should be able to fit in a final container along with the model run.
-The orchestration should mostly be about queries and data filtering before the dsds-pipeline.

 DSDS is built around your favorite: [Polars Dataframe](https://github.com/pola-rs/polars)